Prime Minister of Malaysia: Appointment

 According to the Federal Constitution, the Yang di-Pertuan Agong shall first appoint a prime minister to preside over the Cabinet.
 The prime minister is to be a member of the Dewan Rakyat (House of Representatives), and must have the confidence of the majority of the members of that House.
 This person must be a Malaysian citizen, but cannot have obtained their citizenship by means of naturalisation or registration.
 The Yang di-Pertuan Agong shall appoint other ministers from either the Dewan Rakyat or Dewan Negara (Senate) with the prime minister's advice.

-The prime minister and his/her cabinet ministers must take and subscribe to the oath of office and allegiance as well as the oath of secrecy in the presence of the Yang di-Pertuan Agong before they can exercise functions of office.
+The prime minister and their cabinet ministers must take and subscribe to the oath of office and allegiance as well as the oath of secrecy in the presence of the Yang di-Pertuan Agong before they can exercise functions of office.
 The Cabinet is collectively accountable to the Parliament of Malaysia.
 The members of the Cabinet shall not hold any office of profit and engage in any trade, business or profession that will cause a conflict of interest.
-The Prime Minister's Department (sometimes referred to as the Prime Minister's Office) is the body and ministry in which the prime minister exercises his/her functions and powers.
+The Prime Minister's Department (sometimes referred to as the Prime Minister's Office) is the body and ministry in which the prime minister exercises their functions and powers.

 In the case where a government cannot get its appropriation (budget) legislation passed by the House of Representatives, or when the House passes a no confidence vote in the government, the prime minister is bound by convention to resign immediately.
 The Yang di-Pertuan Agong's choice of replacement prime minister will be dictated by the circumstances.
-All other ministers shall continue to hold office by the pleasure of the Yang di-Pertuan Agong, unless if the appointment of any minister is revoked by his/her majesty upon the advice of the prime minister.
-Any minister may resign his/her office.
+All other ministers shall continue to hold office by the pleasure of the Yang di-Pertuan Agong, unless if the appointment of any minister is revoked by their majesty upon the advice of the prime minister.
+Any minister may resign their office.

-Following a resignation in other circumstances, defeat in an election, or the death of a prime minister, the Yang di-Pertuan Agong would generally appoint as the new leader of the governing party or coalition as new Prime Minister.
+Following a resignation in other circumstances, defeat in an election, or the death of a prime minister, the Yang di-Pertuan Agong would generally appoint as the new leader of the governing party or coalition as new prime minister.

 Malaysia uses a first-past-the-post-voting system, which means a party or coalition will lead a government if they manage to gain 112 seats in the Dewan Rakyat.